garnajee/JellyHookAPI/connectors/whatsapp/README.md

 # WhatsApp Connector

+> [!NOTE]
+> This is the old way of sending messages on whatsapp.
+I recommend using matrix and the mautrix-whatsapp bridge.

 ## Overview

 Since there is no free/public API for WhatsApp, you need to use a third-party service to send WhatsApp messages.
 In this connector, we use an open-source Docker solution called [go-whatsapp-web-multidevice](https://github.com/aldinokemal/go-whatsapp-web-multidevice) which simulates a WhatsApp Web connection and provides an API to send messages.